 As a guest conductor, Wyers has led high school honor choirs and all-state choruses in New York (Alice Tully Hall, Lincoln Center), Georgia, Connecticut, Nebraska, Texas, Washington, Alaska, Idaho, and Vancouver, Canada.
 She has conducted semi-professional ensembles across the United States and in Germany, the Netherlands, Estonia, and Sweden.
 She will direct the California All-State Mixed Chorus in 2019.

 Wyers is a leading national figure in the application of Laban movement theory for conductors.
 Recently she has served as guest lecturer in conducting at Sweden’s Örebro Universitet, Eastman School of Music, Ithaca College, Westminster Choir College, University of Iowa, Hobart and William Smith Colleges and Portland State University.

 Wyers’ choral works are published by Santa Barbara Music Publishing Company as part of the "Giselle Wyers Choral Series," and have been performed across the United States, Canada, Australia, Cuba, and numerous European cities.
 Wyers is currently composing numerous new works, including a 30-minute choral cycle commissioned by the Vashon Island Chorale.

 Wyers' dedication to exposing audiences to the music of contemporary American composers has led to publications in various national journals.
 She is especially interested in exploring how modern composers use music as a form of peace-making and social justice.
-"Waging Peace through Intercultural Art in Kyr's Ah Nagasaki," appears as the cover article of the May 2008 Choral Journal, and discusses how the act of creating and premiering a musical work can serve as a gesture of reconciliation between cultures.
 Her professional vocal ensemble Solaris specializes in the performance of contemporary American choral literature, and they have released a full album on Albany Records.